elvisimprsntr/siriproxy-redeye/README.md

 Second, you must have at least one RedEye unit on you home network and already programmed to control your IR devices.

-Third, you will need to manually use the REST interface extract the information you need to make changes to this plugin for your setup.
+Third, you will need to manually use the REST API to extract the information you need to make changes to this plugin for your setup.

 Here is a short demonstration video: Coming soon…

 RedEye
 ------

-ThinkFlood has added a REST interface to both the original RedEye WiFi unit as well as the RedEye Pro models.
-It does not work with the RedEye Mini.
+ThinkFlood has added a REST API to both the original RedEye WiFi unit as well as the RedEye Pro models.
+There is not REST API for the RedEye Mini.

 The [RedEye Advanced Programming Manual] (http://thinkflood.com/products/redeye/programming-manual.pdf) documents the REST interface for both the Redeye and the RedEye Pro.